The Mystery of History Volume IV

 The Student Reader now contains 84 stirring lessons in a colorful, easy-to-hold hardback.
 The reader is a stand alone world history text for all ages to enjoy.
 (See note below.)
-But for those who wish to delve deeper, we have included The Mystery of History Volume IV Companion Guide.
-The reproducible resources of the Companion Guide, written also by Linda Hobar, contain familiar and popular components of The Mystery of History series: pretests; hands-on/research activities for younger, middle, and older students; memory card ideas; bi-weekly quizzes and exercises; timeline helps; maps; supplemental book lists; and more.
+But for those who wish to delve deeper, we include a download code in each book for a digital version of The Mystery of History Volume IV Companion Guide.
+The reproducible resources of the Companion Guide, written also by Linda Lacour Hobar, contain familiar and popular components of The Mystery of History series: pretests; hands-on activities and research projects for younger, middle, and older students; memory card ideas; bi-weekly quizzes and exercises; timeline helps; maps; supplemental book lists; and more.

 Though it is recommended that Volumes I through III be studied prior to this volume, it is not necessary.
 Volume IV can stand alone as a full course of modern world history.